 How many semester hours?
 53 total hours

-How much does an average semester cost? $4,986 (9 semester hours)
+How much does an average semester cost? $5,121 (9 semester hours)

-Every MALT student is eligible for the $3000 Entrance Award and the CanIL Bursary of $500 for each linguistics course.
+How much financial aid is available?
+MALT students are eligible for the $3000 Entrance Award and the CanIL Bursary of $500 for each linguistics course.
 Launch awards are given to approved eligible students in the form of Church Matching Grants / Ministry Team Grants and Ministry Boost Awards.
-These can total up to $15,000.